dojo/meta/README.md

 * [`dojo/stores`](https://github.com/dojo/stores) - Data stores for Dojo 2
 * [`dojo/app`](https://github.com/dojo/app) - An application framework for Dojo 2

-We have a package that we are currently determining fits properly in the eco-system:

-* [`dojo/has`](https://github.com/dojo/has) - A feature detection library
-* [`dojo/shim`](https://github.com/dojo/shim) - Modules that provide fills of ES6+ functionality

-We have also deprecated a package:
+We have deprecated a package:

 * [`dojo/parser`](https://github.com/dojo/parser) - A HTML document parser for instantiating objects declaratively - *This is likely to be deprecated in lieu of functionality provided by `dojo/app`.*